Five Minutes - Introducing a New Writing System - Abstracting Realism (AR)

 Answering that question required six years of development and resulted in a fully documented writing system.

 Traditional writing describes emotion from the outside.
-AR shows the internal experience directly—thought flow, emotional shifts, contradictions, and micro-reactions—without heavy explanation.
-Readers often describe it as “a movie in your head.”
+AR shows the internal experience directly throught flow, emotional shifts, contradictions, and micro-reactions without heavy explanation.
+Readers often describe it as "movie in your head.”

-Because it is built on how people actually think.
-Stress, joy, fear, hesitation, conflict, confusion — AR maps the internal shifts that happen during all emotional states.
+Because it is built on how people actually think: stress, joy, fear, hesitation, conflict, and confusion.
+AR maps the internal shifts that happen during all emotional states.

 Funds support independent release, legal protection, beta testing, and preparing AR for universities, clinical research, writing programs, and broader public access.